Nivasnvz/Interactive-Problems/README.md

 Here is the List of the problems :
 <br>
 <br>
-1.Interactive Sorting <br>
+1. Interactive Sorting <br>
-2.Tic-Tac-Toe game
+2. Tic-Tac-Toe game

 ## About